The Relationship Between Educational Attainment and Labor Force Status in Illinois

 The chart below shows 12-month moving average labor force participation rates by educational attainment level

 Labor force participation rates have a strong, direct relationship with educational attainment levels; the higher the level of educational attainment, the higher the labor force participation rate.
-Nonetheless, as discussed below, labor force participation rates have yet to return to pre-recession levels for even the most highly educated.
+However, as discussed below, labor force participation rates have yet to return to pre-recession levels for those with some college and high school graduates with no college.

-Among those with some college or an associate degree, the average labor force participation rate reached a high of 74.5 percent in May 2008.
-The average labor force continued to drop following the 2007-2009 recession, through 2015, when it fell below 69.0 percent.
-The average labor force participation rate then increased gradually, reaching 71.0 percent in October 2016, before reversing direction in 2017, falling below 70.0 percent.
+- Among those with some college or an associate degree, the average labor force participation rate reached a high of 71.0 percent in October 2016 and then continued to decline through the pandemic to a low of 62.7 in March 2021.
+The average labor force participation rate then increased to 65.5 in December 2022, before declining and remaining below 65 percent.

 Employment participation rates by Educational Attainment Level

-- The chart below shows 12-month moving average employment participation rates by educational attainment level
+- The chart below shows 12-month moving average employment participation rates by educational attainment level.

 As is the case with labor force participation rates, employment-participation rates have a direct relationship with educational attainment levels; the higher the level of educational attainment, the higher the employment percentages.
-Additionally, as of 2017, employment-participation rate had yet to return to pre-recession levels, regardless of educational attainment level.